xiaoquqi/django-starter-template/README.md

 ## Django Code Structure

-All the Django code is located in the api directory, which is generated by the django-admin startproject command.
+All the Django code is located in the mito directory, which is generated by the django-admin startproject command.
 Therefore, all backend development is conducted within this directory.

 ### Django Project Structure

 ```
-api                          // The main application directory containing all project-related files.
+mito                         // The main application directory containing all project-related files.
 ├── accounts                 // Directory for user account management and authentication.
 ├── core                     // Django project directory, contains all settings.
 │   ├── asgi.py              // ASGI configuration for asynchronous support.